daryl800/Mandelbrot_ClientServer/README.md

   - _**E.g. :  -1 -1.5 2 1.5 1024 10000 10000 4 localhost:111 192.168.1.123:1234 192.168.1.222:3456**_

 This should divide the 10000x1000 picture in 4x4 sub-pitures, and spread the work to the three given servers.
-The output image client will be displayed on client screen and a copy of the image file "FullMandelbrotImage.jpg" will be stored in the client side folder.
+The output image will be displayed on client screen and a copy of the image is saved in "FullMandelbrotImage.jpg" in the client side folder.

-Note: Execute the server side program before executing the programing on the client side.
+Note: Run the server side program before running the program on the client side.

 ### Output
 <img src="https://github.com/daryl800/Mandelbrot_ClientServer/blob/master/FullMandelbrotImage.jpg" style="float: left" width="250" height="250" />